MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

     module: 'Module 05 - Load balancing HTTP(S) traffic in Azure'
 ---

-# M05-Unit 6 Create a Front Door for a highly available web application using the Azure portal
+# M05 - Unit 6 Create a Front Door for a highly available web application using the Azure portal

 ## Exercise scenario